OWASP/www-staff/projects/201912-events-form.md

       1. If returning it woudl restate the cart in the previous state
    1. Collect money in foreign currencies
    1. Introductory copy about the Event
-   1. Listing of SKUs for the Product
+   1. Listing of Products for the Event
-      1. If a SKU has an inventory, show SOLD OUT or quantity remaining
+      1. If a Produect has an inventory, show quantity remaining or SOLD OUT
-      2. Use checkboxes to select SKUs ( v1.0 will not allow multiple units purchased)
+      2. Use checkboxes to select Products/SKUs ( v1.0 will not allow multiple units purchased)
    1. Text field for DISCOUNT CODE
-   1. Drop down or Security Industry Experience [Beginner/Intermediate/Advanced]
+   1. Drop down for Security Industry Experience [Beginner/Intermediate/Advanced]
    1. Drop down for Persona [Defender/Builder/Breaker]
    1. Check box for "Agree to Terms of Purchase"
       1. Registration fees are non-refundable and non-transferable.
 Additionally, lost or stolen badges will not be replaced.